 Ask 10 people where to find the best gumbo, and you’ll likely get 10 different answers.
 At the core of the hearty stew is a base made of fat, flour, and seasonings called a roux.
 Most will agree that a great gumbo starts with a great roux, but the ingredients that follow are often up for heated debate.
 There is dark roux versus light roux; thick consistency versus thin; Cajun versus Creole-style; meat or seafood, a mixture of both, or meatless altogether; rice or no rice; and the preferences go on and on.
 However the bowl may be built, there is no arguing that a piping hot bowl is especially comforting during the winter months.

-From casual po-boy shops to fine dining Cajun restaurants, Houston restaurants offer excellent bowls that would do New Orleans proud.
-Here are 16 places to get your gumbo fix.
+From casual po-boy shops to fine-dining Cajun restaurants, Houston restaurants offer excellent bowls that would make New Orleans proud.
+Here are 21 places to get your gumbo fix.

 Want to join the debate?
 Tell us your favorite in the comments.Read More